lala0786/st/README.md

 ### Step 3: Add Keys to Your Project

 1. In your code editor on the left, find the file named `.env.local`.
+If it doesn't exist, create it in the main project folder.
 2. Paste the keys you copied from Firebase into the `.env.local` file. **Make sure to add `NEXT_PUBLIC_` before each key name.** It should look exactly like this:

     ```